Bleuje/interactive-physarum/README.md

 I'm introducing many things on top of this simulation algorithm:

 - Mainly spatial interpolation between the parameters of 2 Points.
-That introduces a lot of possibilities of interaction, and new patterns.
+That introduces a lot of possibilities of interaction, and new behaviours.
 - interaction to move particles
 - interaction to spawn particles
 - particles keeping their inertia
 - possibility to tune the parameters of each point
 - color experiments

-The way particles add trail is different compared to 36 points and it can result in different patterns.
+The way particles add trail is different compared to 36 points and it can result in different behaviours.
 ______________

 The compute shader code of my implementation is in bin/data/shaders/